cBioPortal/cbioportal/docs/File-Formats.md

 ### GSVA score data file
 The data file will be a simple tab separated format, similar to the expression data file: each sample is a column, each gene set a row, each cell contains the GSVA score for that sample x gene set combination.

 The first column is the GENESET_ID.
 This contains the EXTERNAL_ID or "stable id" (MsigDB calls this "standard name") of the gene set.
-The other colums are the sample columns: An additional column for each sample in the dataset using the sample id as the column header.
+The other columns are the sample columns: An additional column for each sample in the dataset using the sample id as the column header.

 The cells contain the GSVA(-like) score: which is real number, between -1.0 and 1.0, representing the score for the gene set in the respective sample, or NA when the score for the gene set in the respective sample could not be (or was not) calculated.
 Example with 2 gene sets and 3 samples: